LionRoar/Head-First-Design-Patterns-PHP/README.md

 <h2 id="ch5">chapter 5 : Singleton</h2>

-* The singleton pattern ensures a class has only one instance and provide global access to it .
+> The singleton pattern ensures a class has only one instance and provide global access to it .

+### Singleton Pattern used when

+for anything (object) that unique.

+Singletons are used a lot where you need to provide a registry, or something like a thread pool.
+Logging is also another popular use of Singletons, providing one single access point to an applications log file.

-* Singleton violates the _Single Responsibility Principle_
+* Singleton violates the _Single Responsibility Principle_ [read more on the downsides check this amazing article by **James Sugrue**](https://dzone.com/articles/design-patterns-singleton)

 ---

 <h2 id="ch6">chapter 6 : Command Pattern</h2>

+> Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+### The command pattern used when

+it's used to manage algorithms , relationships and responsibilities between objects.
+1. When history of requests is needed.
+1. You need a callback functionality.
+1. Requests need to handled at variant times or in variant order.
+1. The invoker should be decoupled from the object handling the invocation.

 * Decouples the requester of an action from it's preformer.
-* command patter encapsulate requests as objects .
+* command pattern encapsulate requests as objects .
-* The client will never bother about how and what the commands will actually do.
+* The **client** will never bother about the `how` and the `what` commands will actually do.
-* -> **BankTransaction example is not from the book**
+* **The Bank Transaction example is not from the book**
+* The command pattern forwards the request to a **specific** moudle.

+---

+<h2 id="ch7">The Adapter and The Facade Patterns</h2>

+`aka Wrapper Pattern`

+> **The Adapter Pattern** converts the interface of a class into another interface the client expects.
+Adapters lets classes work together that couldn't otherwise because of incompatible interfaces.

+### Adapter Pattern used when

+When a class that you need to use doesn't meet the requirements of an interface.
+Exposed to legacy code may encounter an old interface needs to be converted to match new client code *Adapters* allows programming components to work together that otherwise wouldn't because of mismatched interfaces.

+Adapter pattern motivation is that we can reuse existing software if we can modify the interface.

+#### There are two kinds of Adapters

+1. **Class Adapter**
+    *uses `inheritance`* [multiple inheritance] *not supported in *java* nor *php*. can only wrap a class It cannot wrap an interface since by definition it must derive from some base class.

+1. **Object Adapter**
+    *uses `Object composition`* composition and can wrap classes or interfaces, or both.
+It can do this since it contains, as a private, encapsulated member,the class or interface object instance it wraps.

+> "Because inheritance exposes a subclass to details of its parent's implementation, it's often said that 'inheritance breaks encapsulation'".
+(Gang of Four 1995:19)